Practical Linux, Windows Server and cloud guides for IT pros.

 Instance Types

-EC2 offers a diverse range of instance types, each optimized for specific workloads and performance needs.
+EC2 offers various instance types, each optimized for specific workloads and performance needs.
 These include:

-- General Purpose (T2, M5, M6): Cost-effective instances suitable for a wide array of applications.
+• General Purpose (T2, M5, M6): Cost-effective instances suitable for various applications.

 Selecting the appropriate instance type is crucial for achieving optimal performance and cost efficiency.